 7. PARQUE DE LAS SIETE TETAS

 Its official name is “Cerro del Tío Pío Park” but locals prefer to refer to it as “Park of the Seven Tits”, a name much easier to remember, to be honest!
-But it was not out of the blue, they got the inspiration from the seven hills that can be found here.
+But it was not a random name, as, they got inspiration from the seven hills that can be found here.
 It has unbeatable views of Madrid and the air feels pure and clean (because it’s high, you know).

-From a few places, you can get an overview of the city and recognize the most emblematic high buildings, but this is one of those places.
-Also, from a few places, you will see such a spectacular sunset.
+You can get an overview of the city and recognize the most emblematic high buildings from a few places in Madrid, but this is happens to be one of those places.
+Also, from these locations, you will see such a spectacular sunset.
 We recommend you bring a snack with you, relax, and enjoy it!

 🕓 Opening hours: 24h